Snohomish adjusts ADU rules to add up to two in a backyard per state law

 Parking requirements have a possibility of posing difficulties, particularly in lots with limited space.
 Additionally, potential community opposition and logistical hurdles in processing permits and inspections may hinder the adoption of ADUs.

-“Penalizing low-income people for the homes they want to put in their backyard is not good,” speaker Morgan Davis said in opposition to utility connection fees.
+“Penalizing lower-income people for the homes they want to put in a backyard is not good,” speaker Morgan Davis said in opposition to utility connection fees.

 To address these challenges, the city council considered different strategies.
 Offering incentives or subsidies for property owners who develop ADUs, providing clear guidelines and educational resources aim in helping property owners navigate the regulatory landscape and manage initial costs.